shristi76/Green_loop/README.md

 - 📸 **AI-Powered Reuse Advisor**
   Unsure if an item is **recyclable** or **reusable**?
 Upload a photo and our AI suggests the best eco-friendly option.

+- 📸 **CO2 Emission Forecastor**
+  Forecast the next 20 years co2 emission based on country name as input.

 ---